unconed/electron/docs/api/web-contents.md

 Decrease the capturer count by one.
 The page will be set to hidden or occluded state when its browser window is hidden or occluded and the capturer count reaches zero.
 If you want to decrease the hidden capturer count instead you should set `stayHidden` to true.

+**Deprecated:** This API's functionality is now handled automatically.

 #### `contents.getPrinters()` _Deprecated_